elastic/elasticsearch-net/docs/5.0-breaking-changes/nest-breaking-changes.md

 # Breaking Changes

+Oh my goodness, this looks like a lot of breaking changes!
+This is true but please take note that this list is very very extensive
+It includes every single *binary* breaking change.
+In alot of cases these will not necessarily equate to compiler errors.

 ## StatsAggregator renamed to StatsAggregation

 `IStatsAggregator` not named correctly all aggregation requests objects need to end with `Aggregation`